rehamAbass/class3/class3/PITCHME.md

 + No need to write `extends Object`.
 + So, every class inherits all of Object's methods.
   + `String toString()`, writes ClassName@id.
+    + this is what will happen if you don't override `toString`.
   + `boolean equals(Object obj)`, checks if `this == obj`.
   + `Class getClass()`, returns an instance of the Class of the object.
     + `x.getClass().getName()` returns the name of `x`'s class.